FREE-Merging: Fourier Transform for Efficient Model Merging: Conclusion

 \section{Conclusion}

-In this paper, we propose FR-Merging and FREE-Merging to efficiently merge models, leveraging existing models to create a multi-task model.
-FR-Merging builds a backbone without training by high-pass filtering to remove information that hinders generalization, while FREE-Merging employs lightweight experts to offset information loss during merging.
+In this paper, we propose FR-Merging and FREE-Merging to efficiently build a multi-task model by merging existing ones.
+FR-Merging constructs a backbone without training by high-pass filtering to remove information that dominates task interference.
+Meanwhile, FREE-Merging employs lightweight experts to offset information loss during merging.
 Our method balances training, storage, inference costs, and performance, showing high practical value.